Frequently Asked Question

 lt’s tailor-made for specific needs of myopic kids with extra thin & light plastic lenses: excellent wearing comfort, good looking and easy to handle.
 It’s been tested on and accepted by myopic children.

 Watch this video to learn more about ZEISS myovision lenses.
-For a Myovision consultation, contact the Institute for Control of Eye Myopia in Children (ICEMC) by calling (301) 363-0060
+For a Myovision consultation, contact one of our eye doctors near you.

 Clearing someone’s distance vision is no-brainer for your eye-care professional.
 You could leave a patient alone in the examination room with the ‘better #1 or better #2 machine and within 5 minutes they could find a prescription that could clear the bottom line of the eye chart.
 The person determines whether 1 or 2 is better at distance, gets shown to the optical and another nearsighted person is created.
 The problem was not at distance, but at near.
 The blur is not the consequence of continued development of the visual system.
 It is the first sign of visual change secondary to false distance blur, or Pseudo-myopia.
 People concentrate on print or virtual pixel images 16 to 19 inches in front of their nose for hours on end.
 After focusing at near for extended periods of time, the focusing system may lock in on the near image.
 When the person looks up, the distance image appears blurry.
 The neurological signal to focus for near is not letting go and blur is caused by looking at the distance object through the near focus.
 The person is looking far away, but their eye hasn’t let go the focus from the book or computer screen!
 The person is unable to relax accomodation for near back to distance.
 When they go for an eye exam, often distance glasses are prescribed.
 Distance glasses clear blur, but the problem of near over-focus remains and the cycle of annual prescription changes and increases continues.
 If the near point vision problem is not addressed, the progression of pseudo-myopia will eventually lead to more dependence on the distance prescription.
 Real doctoring involves identifying the cause of the changing vision and making recommendations to slow the vision changes down, stop them or reverse them.